jenkinsci/jira-steps-plugin/hugo/content/steps/issue/jira_assign_issue.md

 * **idOrKey** - Issue id or key.
 * **userName** - username of the person who should be added as a watcher.
+* **accountId** - accountId of the person who should be added as a watcher.
+Only applicable for GDPR instances.
 * **site** - Optional, default: `JIRA_SITE` environment variable.
 * **failOnError** - Optional. default: `true`.